Inner German border: West Germany

 A number of West German state organisations were responsible for policing the western side of the border.
 These included the Bundesgrenzschutz (BGS, Federal Border Protection), the Bayerische Grenzpolizei (Bavarian Border Police) and the Bundeszollverwaltung (Federal Customs Administration).
-West German Army units were not allowed to approach the border without being accompanied by BGS personnel.
+West German army units were not allowed to approach the border without being accompanied by BGS personnel.

 The BGS, established in 1951, was responsible for policing a zone 30 km deep along the border.
 Its 20,000 personnel were equipped with armoured cars, anti-tank guns, helicopters, trucks and jeeps.
 The BGS had limited police powers within its zone of operations to tackle threats to the peace of the border.

 The Bundeszollverwaltung (BZV) was responsible for policing much of the inner German border and manning the West German crossings.
 Its personnel lived with their families in communities along the border and carried out regular policing tasks in a zone about 10 km deep along the border.
 They had the power to arrest and search suspects in their area of operations with the exception of the section of border in Bavaria.
-The BZV's remit overlapped significantly with that of the BGS, which led to a degree of feuding between the two agencies.
+The BZV's remit overlapped significantly with that of the BGS, which led to a degree of feuding between the two agencies that sometimes led to violent confrontations.

 The Bayerische Grenzpolizei (BGP) was a border police force raised by the Bavarian government to carry out policing duties along the inner German border's 390 km in Bavaria.
 By the late 1960s, the BGP had 600 men patrolling its sector of the border, alongside the BZV, BGS and US Army.
-Its duties were very similar to those of the BZV, leading to turf wars between the two agencies.
+Its duties were very similar to those of the BZV, leading to turf wars between the two agencies that also led to violent confrontations.